Skip To Main Content

 • How students interact with other people, their work habits, and integrity are still an important part of learning.
 In fact, it is so important that it needs to be reported separately.

 Both learning and behavior are equally important.
-So much so that they each get a separate report in the standards-based grading environment..
+So much so that they each get a separate report in the standards-based grading environment.
 This ensures that the academic grade reflects only progress toward meeting the learning standards and not behaviors or work completion.
-The rubric below illustrates the criteria for which student behaviors will be assessed using a “Citizenship Rubric.”
+The standard below illustrates the criteria for which student behaviors will be assessed to arrive at a “Citizenship Score.”

 Big Ideas:

-• Ratings on a standard is based on your level of achievement, not an average of every attempt
+• Ratings on a standard are based on your level of achievement in real-time.
+Improvement in performance is not unduly influenced by previous performance.

 Until recently, teachers collected every assignment and counted them towards a grade.
 Assignments were usually grouped into categories based on the type of task that they were and each category held a certain weight which allowed an average to be calculated at the end of the quarter.

 In standards-based grading scores of different categories are not averaged.
-They are reported as a rating within each standard which will result in an overall rating in that course at the end of the year which the instructor will give based on a year’s worth of evidence.
+They are reported as a rating within each standard which will average together into an overall rating in that course at the end of the year, which the instructor will give based on a year’s worth of evidence.
 This helps foster a growth-mindset where students are encouraged to keep trying to reach proficiency without previous attempts weighing their “average” down.
 Students learn at different rates and should not be penalized for the speed in which they learn something but rather be encouraged and acknowledged in their pursuit of proficiency.

 Big Ideas: